-Revenue and revenue recognition

-The Organization recognizes contributions when cash, securities or other assets, an unconditional promise to give, or a notification of a beneficial interest is received.
+Revenue and revenue recognition - The Organization recognizes contributions when cash, securities or other assets, an unconditional promise to give, or a notification of a beneficial interest is received.
 Conditional promises to give - that is, those with a measurable performance or other barrier and a right of return - are not recognized until the conditions on which they depend have been met.

 A portion of the Organization's revenue is derived from cost-reimbursable federal and state contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Organization has incurred expenditures in compliance with specific contract or grant provisions.
 Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statements of financial position.
-The Organization had not received any cost-reimbursable grants that have not been recognized at December 31, 2021 or 2020 because qualifying expenditures have not yet been incurred.
+The Organization had not received any cost-reimbursable grants that have not been recognized at December 31, 2022 or 2021 because qualifying expenditures have not yet been incurred.

-Paycheck Protection Program revenue recognition

-During 2021 and 2020, the Organization received loans under the Small Business Association's (SBA) Paycheck Protection Program from Beneficial State Bank in the amounts of \$733,733 and \$681,287, respectively.
-It is the Organization's policy to account for this funding as a conditional contribution in accordance with ASU No. 2018-08, Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made.
-Upon receipt, the cash inflow is recorded as a refundable advance.
-This refundable advance is reduced as the barriers are overcome and the Organization is entitled to the assets and the conditions of release have been substantially met or explicitly waived.
-Management has determined the barriers have been overcome when expenses are incurred.
-As of December 31, 2021 and 2020, the Organization had recorded the full amount as grants and contributions on the statements of activities totaling \$733,733 and \$681,287, respectively.
-In March 2021, the Organization received notification from the SBA that the Organization's first loan in the amount of \$681,287 had been fully forgiven.
-Subsequent to year-end, the Organization received notification from the SBA that the Organization's second loan in the amount of \$733,733 had been fully forgiven.
+Paycheck Protection Program revenue recognition - During 2021, the Organization received a loan under the Small Business Association's (SBA) Paycheck Protection Program from Beneficial State Bank in the amount of \$733,733.
+It was the Organization's policy to account for this funding as a conditional contribution in accordance with ASU 2018-08, Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made.
+Upon receipt, the cash inflow was recorded as a refundable advance.
+This refundable advance was reduced as the barriers were overcome and the Organization was entitled to the assets and the conditions of release had been substantially met or explicitly waived.
+Management determined the barriers had been overcome when expenses were incurred.
+As of December 31, 2021, the Organization had recorded the full amount as grants and contributions on the statements of activities totaling \$733,733.
+In February 2022, the Organization received notification from the SBA that the Organization's loan in the amount of \$733,733 had been fully forgiven.

-Functional allocation of expenses

-The costs of providing program and other activities have been summarized on a functional basis in the accompanying statements of functional expenses.
+Functional allocation of expenses - The costs of providing program and other activities have been summarized on a functional basis in the accompanying statements of functional expenses.
 Accordingly, certain costs have been allocated among the program and supporting services benefited.
 Such allocations are determined by management on a reasonable basis that is consistently applied on the basis of estimates of time and effort for all categories other than occupancy which is allocated on the basis of estimates of space, time, and effort.

-Use of estimates

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires that management make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+Use of estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires that management make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.